 De Broc School ofBusiness:

-c) Deferral will generally be permitted by the University (entirely at its discretion) once only. d) Your fee instalment payments must be up to date at the time of your request.
+c) Deferral will generally be permitted by the University (entirely at its discretion) once only. d) Payments of your fee instalments must be up to date at the time of your request.

 e) Upon Deferral your deposit will be retained and carried over. f) If you request to defer after the ‘No Fee Liability’ date you must pay any fees due on cancellation at the date of your request.
 Fee instalments due at the date of your request are not refundable. g) Course fees on the later course may increase. h) The University will confirm via e-mail whether or not your request to defer has been approved and your fee liability.

 A request to intermit is an application to cancel a reserved course place and reserve a new place on a later course on these same Terms, returning at an appropriate point in the later course as notified to you by the University. (“Intermission”) a) Intermission may not be available on all courses and there is no automatic right to intermit. b) You may request to intermit your reserved place after the end of Course Week 2. c) Intermission will generally be permitted by the University (entirely at its discretion) once only and for a maximum of one year only, in accordance with the Intermitting policy.